Mailbag: PEZ Reader Compliments!

 From over here in America your reports and images capture the glory and emotion of cycling like no other “news” site or magazine.
 Thank you for your race reports, route descriptions, and gorgeous photography.
 The recent coverage of Lombardia by Edmond Hood and Alessandro Federico may have had its technical and logistical challenges, but the way they conveyed the events of the race and the emotion of the race was masterful.
 Your coverage tells the story of the giants of the sport and also the feelings in the heart of the common fan, all with well crafted and poetic writing and beautiful images.

 A great thanks for bringing this experience into my life as a rider and reader.

 Greetings, first things first; “best reviews/tests on the planet”!!!
 Why?
 Simple; thorough and trustworthy, I feel comfortable and secure making purchase decisions based on your reviews and recommendations.

-It has gotten to be old news and the tour can never live up to all the hype it is given.
-There is so much more to the sport of cycling and PEZ is proof of that.
+There is so much to the sport of cycling and PEZ is proof of that.
 Your stories and interviews cover the vast variety of serious cycling that is out there and is a much fresher read than any other site that I know of.
-Please keep it up!!
+Please keep it up.